Andrew Yang Says He Would ‘Establish Data As A Property Right’ To Help Americans Share In Its Value

 — hypervocal (@hypervocal) August 11, 2019

 RealClearPolitics reports that Yang currently has an average of 1.3 percent support in polls.
-Although he is a long-shot to win, his recent endorsement from Musk and well-received performance in the July debates has helped raise his profile.
+Although he is a long shot to win, his recent endorsement from Musk and well-received performance in the July debates has helped raise his profile.

 The 44-year-old entrepreneur also recently became the ninth candidate to make the fall debates in September and October along with Joe Biden, Cory Booker, Pete Buttigieg, Kamala Harris, Beto O’Rourke, Bernie Sanders, and Elizabeth Warren.

 According to The Hill, the remaining candidates are now scrambling to make the fall debate requirements.
 Julian Castro and Tulsi Gabbard have both met the donor requirements and now need 2 percent in four approved polls.
-Castro just needs one more DNC-approved poll and appears to have the best shot of being the tenth candidate to take the stage this fall.
+Castro just needs one more DNC-approved poll and appears to have the best shot of being the 10th candidate to take the stage this fall.

 The remaining candidates have until August 28 to qualify, which gives them less than three weeks — not a long time in the context of the presidential race.